Power Raking in Vancouver and The Lower Mainland

 Power Raking is one of the best ways to spruce up your lawn during the spring season.
-If you have already raked your lawn in the fall to clean up leaves and debris, you may wonder if it’s overkill to rake again in the spring.
+If you have already raked your lawn in the fall to clean up leaves and debris, you may wonder if it’s overkill to rake again in the spring with a power rake.
 During the winter months, grass blades that die off can become thatch, so the fall workup won’t always prevent your grass from building up grass stems, roots and clippings that prevent water from penetrating to the roots.

 Although some people prefer to use leaf blowers to remove debris, leaves and dead grass, blowing doesn’t scratch the grass surface the same way that raking does.
 This is why power raking in the spring can help keep your lawn healthy.

 - Easier to spot problem areas that need attention

 - By removing the thatch, seeds that are planted will grow their roots into the soil which increases their survival rate